fu5ha/ultraviolet/README.md

 This porting guide will not discuss the details of the algorithm, but will focus on how to convert the code to apply parallel SIMD operations on wide data types.

-The first thing to do is to convert the parameter types from scalar `Vec3` to wide `Vec3x8` and `f32x8`:
+The first thing to do is to convert the parameter and return types from scalar `Vec3` to wide `Vec3x8` and `f32x8`:

 ```rust
 fn ray_sphere_intersect_x8(